 A Crash Course in Empirical Theory

-In a first part of this crash course we will concentrate on general questions from the theory and philosophy of science, e. g. “types of scientific explanation”, “confirmation of hypotheses”, “the nature of scientific theories” or “progress in science”.
+In the first part of this crash course, we will concentrate on general questions from the theory and philosophy of science, e. g. “types of scientific explanation”, “confirmation of hypotheses”, “the nature of scientific theories” or “progress in science”.
 A minor second part analyses specific questions from current debates in the sciences.
 In keeping with the general aim of the course, i. e. to investigate universal structures in science and to supply additional educational background, we deliberately choose examples mostly from outside economics.
 The resulting distance to the usual professional or research-topics of the participants serves to illuminate the structural characteristics of the cases discussed.